featherplain/swimmy/README.md

 ## Thanks

-'swimmy' is child theme of ['Minnow' by Automattic](https://wordpress.com/themes/minnow/).
+Swimmy is child theme of ['Minnow' by Automattic](https://wordpress.com/themes/minnow/).